 Intervention / Exposure

-Education on the inhaler use technique by pharmacists using media, in the form of leaflets or videos
+Pharmacists provide verbal or face-to-face instruction on the proper use of inhalers, supplemented by leaflets, videos, and other media.

 Comparator / Control

-Education on inhaler use technique by pharmacists without using media, in the form of leaflets or videos
+Education on inhaler use techniques by pharmacists only verbal or face-to-face.

 Outcome

-The primary outcome is an assessment of the quality of life of COPD patients assessed using the COPD Assessment Test (CAT) and St. George Respiratory Question (SGRQ).
+The primary outcome is an assessment of the quality of life of COPD patients assessed using the COPD Assessment Test (CAT), St. George Respiratory Question (SGRQ), and Other Instrument of Quality of Life.
 The secondary outcomes in this systematic review are correct inhaler technique and medication adherence.

 The exclusion criteria set in this review were non-English speaking articles, non-open access articles, non-original research articles, and non-randomized controlled trial (RCT) articles.